 There is a reason for the spelling of ingeneer

 Thirty years later, in 2008, my knowledge of fountain pens occupied my mind too often, writing about it I was hoping that my mind would be freed again and able delf into new adventures.
 So, here I will tell you my stories about the development of the inner components of a fountain pen.
 Amongst ingeneers, we say: “A drawing says more than a thousand words”… and often even more.
 Therefore, there will be many images.

 To Draw a Fine Line

 My fountain pen has been manufactured and sold since the early eighties.
-Multiply this time by the number of days, by 12 hours a day, in the beginning, later 24 hours a day, every twenty seconds, six pens.
-Its a big number.
+Multiply this number of years by the number of days, by 12 hours in a working day in the beginning, later 24 hours a day, every twenty seconds, six pens.
+It’s a huge number.